Covid-Identifier/Covid-19/README.md

 # Project Discriptions

 The web app will help one to stay updated with the Covid-19.
-Mainly there will be option for knowing weather one is affected with corona virus or not.
+We did implement a simulation test to help to see how serious are the symptoms and what is the risk of having covid 19.
 There will be questions asked to the individual.
-Through this process one can identify wheather they have it or not.
-Moreover, one can cheack do they need to be hospitalized or not.
-There will be one more important option is there will be online service of doctor.
-They can get help for from those doctors.
-There will be the functionality of data visualization of covid-19 around the world.
+Through this process one can identify whether they have it or not.
+Moreover, user can check do they need to be hospitalized or not.
+There will be the functionality of data visualization of the spreading of covid-19 around the world.

 Core functionality:

 Signup, Login, logout and password Change ---> privacy purpose of you health status, || create view (Total page: 4)

-Lot of questions: List view (Total page: 1)
+Serie of questions: List view (Total page: 1)

-Your Result visualization: Detail view (Total page : 1)
+get the Result visualization: Detail view (Total page : 1)

-Countries result visualization : Detail view (Total page: 1)
+Countries covid spread visualization : Detail view (Total page: 1)

 Conclusion :: 7 pages in whole web